ceroberoz/ip-info/README.md

 - `IpInfoLanding`: Main component handling the UI and data fetching
 - API route for fetching and caching IP and DNS information

+Recent updates:
+- Implemented dynamic routing to ensure proper client IP detection
+- Enhanced caching mechanism to work with individual client IPs
+- Improved error handling and fallback mechanisms

 ## Ethical Use and Privacy

 This tool uses randomly generated strings for DNS lookups to ensure privacy.
+It now accurately uses the client's IP address for lookups.
 Always use this tool responsibly and in compliance with applicable laws and terms of service.

 ## Future Plans